 - 1/8 teaspoon pepper

 - 1. Place potatoes in a large saucepan and cover with water.
-Bring to a boil.
-Reduce heat; cover and cook for 15-20 minutes or until tender.
+Bring to a boil over high heat.
+Reduce heat to medium; cover and cook for 15-20 minutes or until tender.
 Drain.

 - 2. In a large bowl, mash potatoes.
 Add the sour cream, milk, butter and 1 cup cheese.
 Stir in the onion, bacon, salt and pepper.
 Spoon into a greased 2-qt. baking dish.
 Sprinkle with remaining cheese.